Infosec pros may know where they want their careers to go, but they aren't doing much about it.

 That's the key finding from a recent information security career survey conducted by Web-based consultancy firm Information Security Leaders.
 The survey tallied responses from nearly 1,000 IT security professionals on questions from career planning to job satisfaction.

-While over 65% of respondents claimed to be "more than confident" that they would reach their ultimate career goals, only one in six respondents had actually written an
+While over 65% of respondents claimed to be "more than confident" that they would reach their ultimate career goals, only one in six respondents had actually written an information security career plan.

 "People spend more time planning their vacations than they spend planning where they want to be 10 years from now in their careers," said Mike Murray, one of Information Security Leaders' co-founders.
 "It blows my mind."